hyperium/hyperium.github.io/_stable/client/basic.md

 connection opened, we pass it in to the `client::conn::http1::handshake` function, performing a handshake to verify the remote is ready to receive our requests.

-Performing a handshake will give us a [Connection][Connection] future that processes all HTTP state, and a [SendRequest][SendRequest] struct that we can use to send our `Request`s on the connection.
+A successful handshake will give us a [Connection][Connection] future that processes all HTTP state, and a [SendRequest][SendRequest] struct that we can use to send our `Request`s on the connection.

 To start driving the HTTP state we have to poll the `Connection`, so to finish our setup we'll spawn a `tokio::task` and `await` it.